Ever considered all the factors that affect our skin as we age? It’s enough to age anyone.

 The term cosmeceutical was coined by a leading dermatologist Albert Kligman, he discovered that by topically applying retinoic to the skin, it could be used to treat wrinkles.

 It refers to a personal care product that has both a cosmetic and a pharmaceutical effect on the skin.

-When applied to the skin, it is claimed these ingredients go beyond the role of traditional moisturisers, visibly helping to reverse the signs of ageing.
+When applied to the skin, it is claimed these ingredients go beyond the role of traditional formulas, visibly helping to reverse the signs of ageing.

 In many countries, the law still has to catch up with the science, because although there is no medication in cosmeceuticals, they do still span the drug, cosmetic divide and require FDA approval.

-- Currently, there are anti ageing creams that are formulated to improve the appearance of skin
+- Currently, there are anti-ageing formulas to improve the appearance of skin

 - There are drugs that treat the skin, by altering the structure and function

-The Naked Chemist range A+ Retinol sleep complex is one such product, a blend of protective antioxidants and normalising Vitamin A is considered a potent cosmeceutical, that will help to ward off premature ageing.
+The Naked Chemist A+ Retinol complex is one such product, containing anti-ageing Vitamin A – considered a potent cosmeceutical, that can ward off premature ageing.

 What also has an effect on whether or not a product is considered a drug, comes down to its intended use and exactly how it is marketed.
 If a skincare product claims to treat or prevent a disease, or if the product is said to affect the structure or function of the human body in some way, like reducing cellulite, then the product is deemed a drug.

 If your keen to find out more about active cosmeceuticals and their role o the skin, this article is well worth a read.